What do you mean, "it doesn't make sense"?

 stronger then (for unrelated economic reasons) and bought more, but the case can be made that people were better at mental arithmetic when they had to wrestle with £.s.d. every day.note

 Great Britain switched to decimal currency in 1971.
-This was shortly after it began to (reluctantly) switch over to the metric system; despite this, their unit of currency was not changed from the Pound to the Kilogram.
-(Rimshot
+This was shortly after it began to (reluctantly) switch over to the metric system incidentally, a process still

-British coins always have the current monarch's head in profile on the "heads" side traditionally facing in the opposite direction to that of their predecessor.
-The design of the "tails" side varies depending on when the coin was minted.
-Bank notes have the Queen
+British coins always have the current monarch's head in profile on the 'heads' (obverse) side traditionally facing in the opposite direction to that of their predecessor.
+The design of the 'tails' (reverse) side varies depending on when the coin was minted.
+Bank notes have HM The Queen

-As of 2008 the tails sides of the one, two, five, ten, 20, and 50p coins each feature a different segment of the "Royal Shield" (the escutcheon
+Since 2008 the tails sides of the 1p, 2p, 5p, 10p, 20p, and 50p coins each feature a different segment of the 'Royal Shield' (the escutcheon

 of the royal coat of arms